 Weever fish and jellyfish stings

 The weever fish is a small fish with venomous spines on its back.
 If you step on one, the sting can be very painful.
-For weever fish stings, the RNLI's advice is to place the affected area in water as hot as is comfortable, making sure you test the water first so you don't burn the person who has been stung.
+For weever fish stings, the RNLI's advice is to place the affected area in water as hot as is comfortable, making sure you test the water first so you don't scald the person who has been stung.

 If someone has been stung by a jellyfish, do not rub the affected area as this will make the pain worse.
 Lightly spray the area with seawater and apply a cold compress if it's available.